Share this

 In London's property market, a well-designed extension that adds usable, light-filled space typically adds value in excess of its cost - provided the design is good and the workmanship is sound.
 A whole-house EnerPHit retrofit adds something more: a demonstrable, certifiable performance standard that will only become more valuable as energy costs rise and buyers become more discerning about building quality.

-More than either of those things, it adds daily quality of life.
+More than either of those things, it changes the way you live every day.
 Warmth without draughts.
 Silence.
 Clean air.
-Spaces that work for the way you actually live.
-That's not easy to price - but it's real.
+Spaces designed for how you actually use them.

 Where to start